John-LapTev/jl-youtube-vk-downloader/docs/en/GUIDE.md

 Note: When running from source, ffmpeg.exe must be in the root folder.
 The setup.bat script will download it automatically.

+## Program Updates

+### Automatic Updates
+When starting the program using run.bat, you will be prompted to check for updates:
+1. Select 'Y' to check for available updates
+2. The system will show you the list of files to be updated
+3. You can choose whether to install the updates or not

+### Manual Updates
+You can manually check and install updates:
+1. Run UPDATE.bat from program folder
+2. The system will check for available updates
+3. You will see the list of files to be updated
+4. Choose whether to install the updates

+### After Updates
+- If the program doesn't start after updating, run setup.bat
+- This will reinstall all dependencies and ensure everything works correctly
+- Your settings and downloaded files will not be affected

 ## Usage

 ### Single Video Download